 Home Assistant on M1 Macs, the proper way

 Please note that this article uses an old version of colima due to a major networking refactor done in 0.6.0, so you may be missing important updates.
-The article will be updated as soon as a new way to define bridged networks has been found.

 Preface